georghe-crihan/imgact_linux/README.md

 It should compile without the XCode GUI via _make(1)_ and the command line tools.

-NB: The 32-bit kext calls the kernel directly, not via the KPI ABI but through com.apple.kernel, so no proxy kext is required.
+The 32-bit kext calls the kernel directly, not via the KPI ABI but through com.apple.kernel, so no proxy kext is required.

-The activator kext is strongly kernel version dependent and has to be rebuilt after every version change, see [mkinfo.sh](mkinfo.sh).

-Installing and loading under today's OSX requires either SPI switched off.

 NB: Signing via the _codesign(1)_ tool, perhaps with a self-signed CA, certificate installed locally just won't work.
+Alas, you have to disable SIP...

 ### Make
 Edit the Makefile to set the appropriate SDK, SYSROOT and CC and most